dilipsundarraj1/modern-java-v2/modern-java/explore-latest-java-features/src/main/java/com/modernjava/streamgatherers/StreamGatherersDemo.md

 - Display each movie title with indentation: "  - " + movie.title()
 - Add spacing between windows for clarity
 - Handle cases where final window may contain fewer than 3 movies

+**Key Features**:
+- Creates windows of exactly the specified size (except possibly the last window)
+- Windows do not overlap
+- Memory efficient - processes one window at a time
+- Final window may contain fewer elements if stream size is not divisible by window size

 ---